DocBohn/CowPi_documentation/docs/source/CowPi_stdio/protocols.rst

 For HD44780-based LCD character displays, the ``adapter_mapping`` field may also be specified;
 its default value is :enumerator:`COWPI_DEFAULT`.

-Specifying the Peripheral’s I2C Address
+Specifying the Peripheral's I2C Address
 """""""""""""""""""""""""""""""""""""""

 When specifying the display module’s’s I2C address, you may, of course, hard-code the address if you know it.